 - 1. Employees are entitled to twelve weeks unpaid family and medical leave per year.
 Employees taking military caregiver family and medical leave to care for a family service member are entitled to 26 weeks of unpaid family and medical leave but only in a single 12 month period. - 2.
 Year is defined as a rolling 12-month period measured backward from the date an employee uses any FMLA leave. - 3.
-If insufficient leave is available, the school district may:
+If insufficient leave is available, the school district may: - a.

-disruption to the school district operation.

-- a.
 Deny the leave if entitlement is exhausted - b.
-Award leave available a. a.
+Award leave available a.
 Intermittent leave is available for: birth of my child or adoption or foster care placement subject to agreement by the district; serious health condition of myself, parent, or child when medically necessary; because of a qualifying exigency arising out of the fact that my spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingenc operation as a member of the National Guard or Reserves; because I am the spouse; son or daughter; parent; next of kin of a covered service member with a serious injury or illness. b.
-In the case of foreseeable intermittent leave, the employee must schedule the leave to minimize
+In the case of foreseeable intermittent leave, the employee must schedule the leave to minimize b.
+In the case of foreseeable intermittent leave, the employee must schedule the leave to minimize disruption to the school district operation.